aditiaprabowo3/eater-ease/README.md

 # Eater Ease Web App
-EaterEase is a website to make it easier for us when we want to find the best restaurants around us and make it easier for us to get restaurants.
+EaterEase is a website to make it easier for us when we want to find the best restaurants around us and make it easier for us to get restaurants

 The tech stack used is:
 - HTML5